Under-coverage in high-statistics counting experiments with finite MC samples: A paradigmatic toy model

 In the limit $y_i\gg1$, numerical approximations of the negative log-likelihood function can be made.
 Indeed, the latter consists in a sum of terms of the same form which can be expanded around $f_i = y_i$ yielding:

 where the dots indicate terms that either do not depend on $f_i$ or are of higher-order in the expansion.
 Neglecting terms beyond the quadratic order amounts to approximate the joint Poisson density as a Gaussian multivariate with covariance matrix ${\bf V}={\rm diag}({\bf y})$.
 For the toy model, it has been verified that a joint Poisson density and its Gaussian approximation result in consistent point estimators and confidence intervals for all values of $N$ and $n$ considered in this study.
 For example, for $N=2 \times 10^6$ and $n=200$, the number of events per bin is $y_i \sim10^4$, and the second term in the expansion represents a correction of order $(y_i - \nu_i)/y_i \sim \mathcal{O}(\sqrt{y_i})/y_i \sim 1\%$.
-The complete list of likelihood functions in the Gaussian approximation used in the study is presented in appendix~\ref{app:likelihoods}.
+The complete list of likelihood functions in the Gaussian approximation used in the study is presented in~\ref{app:likelihoods}.

 Another practical advantage of the Barlow-Beeston lite approach discussed in section~\ref{sec:likelihoods} becomes evident in the Gaussian approximation.
-In order to see this, we first notice that the right-hand side of eq.~\eqref{eq:logP} converges to a quadratic function of ${\bf f}$ in the limit $f_i\sim y_i\gg1$, with Hessian matrix given by ${\bf V}^{-1}$.
-Profiling the $\boldsymbol{\beta}$ parameters in eq.~\eqref{eq:logPBBlite} leads instead to a non-linear function of $(\theta,\mu)$, see e.g. eq.~\eqref{eq:profiledGBBlite} in the appendix.
-However, the profiled likelihood function is still approximately quadratic in ${\bf f}$, with Hessian matrix given by $({\bf V}+{\bf V}_{\rm MC})^{-1}$, where ${\bf V}_{\rm MC}$ is a diagonal matrix with $i^{\rm th}$ diagonal-element equal to $f^2_{i}/m_i\approx y_i/k$, where $k$ is the relative proportion between data and simulation.
-This observation allows for an effective way to approximate the Barlow-Beeston lite likelihood as a quadratic function of its parameters, henceforth named ``Gauss + MC stat.'', through a simple rescaling ${\bf V} \to {\bf V}\cdot (1+k^{-1})$.
-Numerical differences between minimizing the Barlow-Beeston lite likelihood or its quadratic approximation are found to be negligible in this context.
+To see this, we first notice that the right-hand side of eq.~\eqref{eq:logP}, which would be the correct NLL function in the case of infinite-size MC samples, converges to a quadratic function of $(\theta,\mu)$ in the limit $y_i\gg1$, with error matrix given by ${\bf V}$.
+Profiling the $\boldsymbol{\beta}$ parameters in eq.~\eqref{eq:logPBBlite} introduces a nonlinearity in the parameters, which now appear also in the squared errors at the denominator of the profile likelihood function, see eq.~\eqref{eq:profiledGBBlite} in the appendix.
+Formally, this function would be the same quadratic function as in the infinite-size MC case, provided that the error matrix is replaced by ${\bf V}+{\bf V}_{\rm MC}$, where ${\bf V}_{\rm MC}$ is a diagonal matrix with $i^{\rm th}$ diagonal element equal to $f^2_{i}/m_i$.
+This additional contribution to the error matrix depends on $(\mu,\theta)$, thus formally breaking the quadratic dependence.
+However, we notice that, for values of $(\mu,\theta)$ around the minimum, $f_i$ is constrained to take values of order $y_i$ by the {penalty} term $(y_i-f_i)^2$ appearing at the numerator of the profile likelihood function, so that $f^2_{i}/m_i\approx y_i/k$ to a very good approximation, where $k\sim m_i/y_i$ represents the total statistical power of the MC simulation in the $i^{\rm th}$ bin relative to the data.